tribolil/afasimakker/README.md

 npm install
 ```

-(Note that in case of an error occurring when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually and restart the development environment.
-After this, remember to reinstall npm in the terminal).
+If the above results in an error when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually and restart the development environment.
+After this, remember to reinstall npm in the terminal.

 #### 5. Run